Codecademy/docs/content/react/concepts/routing/routing.md

 import Projects from './Projects';
 import Contact from './Contact';

+import {
+  BrowserRouter as Router,
+  Routes,
+  Route,
+  Link
-import { Routes, Route, Link } from 'react-router-dom';
+} from 'react-router-dom';

 const App = () => {
   return (